Naea Bennett

-Naea Tommy Irving Bennett (born 8 July 1977) is a French Polynesian footballer, politician, and Cabinet Minister.
-He plays as a striker for AS Pirae and also represents the Tahiti national beach soccer team.
+Naea Tommy Irving Bennett (born 8 July 1977) is a French Polynesian former footballer, politician, and former Cabinet Minister.
+He last played as a striker for AS Pirae and also represented the Tahiti national beach soccer team.
 He is son of Erroll Bennett, a former Tahitian footballer who was runner-up at 1973 and 1980 OFC Nations Cup.

 Football career

-In 2002, Naea Bennett took part in 4 qualifying matches for the World Cup with the Tahiti team.
+In 2002, Naea Bennett took part in four qualifying matches for the World Cup with the Tahiti team.
 While playing for AS Pirae, Bennett joined the Tahiti beach soccer team, and competed in both the 2011 and 2015 World Cups.
-In all he took part in 8 matches for as many wins as losses and 5 goals scored.
+In all he took part in eight matches for as many wins as losses and five goals scored.
 In October 2013 he was appointed a knight of the Order of Tahiti Nui.

-Bennett is a Mormon and refuses to play football on Sundays.
+Bennett is a member of The Church of Jesus Christ of Latter-Day Saints and refuses to play football on Sundays.
 In 2015, he refused to play in the 2015 FIFA Beach Soccer World Cup final due to his religious beliefs.

 In 2018 he was appointed interim head coach of the Tahiti national football team.